irthomasthomas/owasp-social-osint-agent/README.md

 ## 🌟 Key Features

-✅ **Multi-Platform Data Collection:** Aggregates data from Twitter/X, Reddit, Bluesky, Hacker News (via Algolia API), and Mastodon (multi-instance support).
+✅ **Multi-Platform Data Collection:** Aggregates data from Twitter/X, Reddit, Bluesky, GitHub, Hacker News, and Mastodon.

 ✅ **AI-Powered Analysis:** Utilises configurable models via OpenAI-compatible APIs for sophisticated text and image analysis.
 Employs externalized, easily editable prompt files.

 ✅ **Efficient Two-Phase Analysis:** The agent first fetches all textual data and downloads all media across all targets.
-Only after all data collection is complete does it begin the (slower) vision analysis phase, ensuring maximum efficiency and preventing data fetching from being blocked.
+Only after all data collection is complete does it begin the (slower) vision analysis phase, ensuring maximum efficiency.

 ✅ **Cross-Account Comparison:** Analyze profiles across multiple selected platforms simultaneously.

-✅ **Accurate Temporal Analysis:** Injects the current, real-world UTC timestamp into every analysis prompt.
-This forces the LLM to understand the timeline of events correctly and prevents it from making errors based on its fixed knowledge cutoff date.
+✅ **Accurate Temporal Analysis:** Injects the current, real-world UTC timestamp into every analysis prompt, forcing the LLM to understand the timeline of events correctly.

 ✅ **Structured AI Prompts:** Employs detailed system prompts for objective, evidence-based analysis focusing on behavior, semantics, interests, and communication style.

-✅ **Vision-Capable Image Analysis:** Analyzes downloaded images (`JPEG, PNG, GIF, WEBP`) for OSINT insights using a vision-enabled LLM, focusing on objective details.
+✅ **Vision-Capable Image Analysis:** Analyzes downloaded images (`JPEG, PNG, GIF, WEBP`) for OSINT insights using a vision-enabled LLM.

-✅ **Flexible Fetch Control:** Interactively set a default fetch count for all targets.
-Use the `loadmore` command to incrementally fetch more data for specific users, or define a detailed "Fetch Plan" in programmatic mode.
+✅ **Flexible Fetch Control:** Interactively set a default fetch count for all targets and use the `loadmore` command to incrementally fetch more data for specific users.

 ✅ **Linked Image Analysis:** Each AI-generated image analysis in the final report includes a direct, clickable link to the source image, making it easy to cross-reference and verify findings.

 ✅ **Shared Domain Analysis:** Automatically extracts all external links shared by a user, counts the frequency of each domain, and includes a "Top Shared Domains" summary in the final report.

 ✅ **Offline Mode (`--offline`):** Run analysis using only locally cached data.
-Skips all external network requests (social platforms, media downloads, and *new* vision analysis).
+Skips all external network requests.

 ✅ **Intelligent Rate Limit Handling:** Detects API rate limits from social platforms and LLM providers, provides informative feedback, and prevents excessive requests.

 ✅ **Robust Caching System:** Caches fetched text data for 24 hours (`data/cache/`) and media files (`data/media/`) to reduce API calls and speed up subsequent analyses.
 Vision analysis results are also cached.

-✅ **Cache Management:** Interactive commands (`cache status`, `purge data`) to display a summary of all cached data or to purge specific types of data (cache, media, or reports).
+✅ **Cache Management:** Interactive commands (`cache status`, `purge data`) to display a summary of all cached data or to purge specific types of data.

-✅ **Interactive CLI & Docker Support:** User-friendly command-line interface with rich formatting (`rich`) that runs both locally and within a fully containerized Docker environment.
+✅ **Interactive CLI & Docker Support:** User-friendly command-line interface with rich formatting that runs both locally and within a fully containerized Docker environment.

 ✅ **Programmatic/Batch Mode:** Supports input via JSON from stdin for automated workflows (`--stdin`).